osisoft/AVEVA-Adapter-OPC-UA-Docs/content/installation/system-requirements.md

 ## PI Web API compatibility

 This version of PI Adapter for OPC UA is compatible with PI Web API 2021 and later.

+## PI Adapter for OPC UA upgrade

+If you configured PI Adapter for OPC UA 1.1 to send data to PI Web API 2019, or OCS, or both and want to upgrade from version 1.1 to version 1.2, read [OPC UA Adapter - Upgrade from v1.1 to v1.2](https://osisoft.lightning.force.com/lightning/r/Knowledge__kav/ka08W000000frOFQAY/view).
+This knowledge article contains important information about upgrade scenarios.